 The LL.M. in International Economic and Business Law is a one-year program designed for recent or established university graduates in law.
 It is ideal for lawyers working or aspiring to work in international business, private practice, academia, government, and the judiciary.

 The world’s major commercial hubs, including Doha, rely on those equipped with legal and business tools to sustain and grow international trade and investment.
 Critical to this reliance is a culture based on the law.
-Understanding the relevant legal principles and how they apply to a myriad of existing and likely new situations is key to the success of anyone working in this dynamic area.
+Understanding relevant legal principles, and how they apply to a myriad of existing and new situations, is key to the success of anyone working in this dynamic area.

 The program examines a wide range of issues relating to international business and does so in an innovative, comparative manner so that students develop analytical and problem-solving skills while gaining substantive knowledge.

-The thesis is a cornerstone of the LLM program.
-Students, in consultation with a faculty advisor, will be required to write a paper on a policy sector of their choice with the aim of analyzing the current legal framework, putting forward reasons for reform by using the skills developed in the methodological courses, and making a policy proposal for legislative or regulatory reform.
+The thesis is the cornerstone of the LL.M. program.
+Students, in consultation with a faculty advisor, write a paper on a policy sector of their choice with the aim of analyzing the current legal framework, putting forward reasons for reform by using the skills developed in the methodological courses, and making a policy proposal for legislative or regulatory reform.

-Other integral features of the LLM program are professional skills training sessions, internships and placements that focus on such skills as contract drafting, trial advocacy, alternative dispute resolution, negotiation techniques, and presentation training.
+Other integral features of the LL.M. program are professional skills training sessions, internships and placements that focus on such skills as contract drafting, trial advocacy, alternative dispute resolution, and effective negotiation and presentation techniques.